SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 - `pwa-kit-create-app`: A tool that generates PWA Kit projects based on the Retail React App
 - `pwa-kit-react-sdk`: A set of components and utilities for PWA Kit projects
 - `pwa-kit-runtime`: A package that contains runtime environments for applications to run on Managed Runtime
-- `template-express-minimal`: A sample app that can be used as a starting point for express projects.
+- `template-express-minimal`: A project template that can be used as a starting point for a generic Express application (does not include React).
 - `template-retail-react-app`: A React sample app that can be used as a starting point for a full retail storefront.
 - `template-typescript-minimal`: A sample app that supports TypeScript can be used as a starting point for React projects.